 The big hanging, floppy ears are gorgeous but have their downside.
 Ear infections can thrive deep within the ear canal and cause a whole host of issues, namely pain and problems for the dog.
-Sometimes an ear infection is present and the dog parent will have no idea; after all, you can’t see it.
+Sometimes an ear infection is present and the dog parent will have no idea; you can’t see it after all.

 Cockers affected with an ear infection may shake their head, paw or scratch at the ear, roll on the floor sideways to itch it, and there may be a rancid odor or even debris upon inspection.
 Always seek veterinary care.

-If your Cocker is a water pooch, then you need to be extremely careful to watch for any signs of infection and perform maintenance on the inner and outer ear to keep it healthy and infection-free.
+If your Cocker is a water pooch, you need to be extremely careful to watch for any signs of infection and maintain the inner and outer ear to keep it healthy and infection-free.

 Here’s how to prevent and treat ear infections in Cocker Spaniels.

 Of note, dogs with food sensitivities and/or allergies to food or any number of triggers can get ear infections as a result.
 Cockers can have more skin issues than other breeds.
-As a good pet parent, just know what to watch for and have any consistent itching, biting, licking, or scratching assessed by the veterinarian.
+As a good pet parent, just know what to watch for and have the veterinarian assess any consistent itching, biting, licking, or scratching.

 I check my dog’s gums for any change in color from their usual pink to reddish healthy hue to anything that slightly resembles pale.
 This routine is performed nightly in conjunction with bedtime teeth brushing.
 I fear those four letters more almost as much as I do the Big C. In this case, I am referring to IMHA, or Immune-Mediated Hemolytic Anemia in dogs.